 In my example, I added a new class, DropZone, to implement the interface.
 I set up onDragEnter and onDragExit to make changes in the background color so the user gets a sense of where the dragged object will land.
 As you run the app, be sure to note the difference between the two red areas on the screen and the orange area.
 The orange drop zone is set up initially so that it will not accept drops.
 Try dropping something there and you will see that the dragged object returns to its starting location.
 Then try again, after using the menu to enable the orange drop zone.
 Note that the enter color becomes green and that you can drop something there.

-The source code for this demo application is available in two places: (1) download from Wglxy.com.
-(2) download from Google Docs.
+The source code for this demo application is available here: download from Wglxy.com.
 If you find that the app does not build in Eclipse, be sure to do a clean build by using the “Clean” item on the Project menu.

 This work was done on a MacBook running Eclipse Galileo and Android 2.2.